 Is 4 days Enough to see New York with Kids?

 Another question I often get asked is how many days you’ll need for your New York trip with family.
-How many days in NYC with kids really depends on your travel style and what you’d like to see, but for most families, 4 days in New York with kids is enough time to see most of the major attractions and get a good feel for this amazing city.
+How many days in NYC with kids really depends on your travel style and what you’d like to see, this is quite a fast-paced itinerary, but for most families, 4 days in New York with kids is enough time to see most of the major attractions and get a good feel for this amazing city.

 While you won’t be able to see all of New York City in 4 days, it gives you enough time to explore iconic landmarks such as the Empire State Building and Central Park, while also enjoying some relaxed downtime at playgrounds or family-friendly museums.

 My 4 days in New York with kids itinerary will help you make the most of your time in NYC.
-If you have the budget to stay a little longer, you’ll be able to find plenty more family-friendly things to do!
+If you have the budget to stay a little longer, you’ll be able to find plenty more family-friendly things to do and maybe even explore some of these NYC hidden gems!

 Best Family-Friendly Areas to Stay in NYC

 The most popular place to stay in New York is the Midtown/ Times Square area.
 New Yorkers will tell you that Times Square is massively overrated.
 However, this is a good area to stay in as you’ll be central.
-It’s easy to get around the city from here (I’ve written a guide with more information on this here).
+It’s easy to get around the city from here (I’ve written a guide with more information on how to get around NYC with kids here).
 If you stay out of the centre, you’ll spend a lot of time travelling and especially with kids, it’s just not worth it!

 Many visitors also like Greenwich Village and Chelsea; however, these areas don’t have as many accessible transport options, meaning you might end up carrying your stroller (pushchair) up and down lots of steps for the subway.